Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

-We are now going to set up a Docker Bridge Network, this will ensure all the containers we set up will be able to easily communicate with one another such as Radarr to Prowlarr.
+We are now going to set up a Docker Bridge Network, we are doing this for consistency across the guides here.
 It also allows us to have more control over the ports containers use in case we want to avoid certain port ranges that DSM uses.

 While most containers will happily work without doing this step it is good practice to set up a specific Bridge rather than using the default bridge or Network Host mode.

 Open up the Docker package and go into the Network tab.

 Next click on ‘Add’ which brings up the settings screen.
 In here we are going to specify the following values.

 |synobridge (you can change this if you wish)

 Now click ‘Add’ which will take you back to the original screen.